culture

 12. Gripping Chopsticks in a Fist (Nigiri-bashi)

-Holding chopsticks like a weapon is aggressive and unrefined.
+Holding chopsticks like a weapon looks aggressive and unrefined.

 Tip: Hold chopsticks gracefully and gently.